MagTek-PaulDeignan/WebDemoDocs/Configuration/index.md

 **Users can input details such as:**

 - Profile Name
-- API Key\
+- API Key
 - URLs
-- WebSocket Address\
+- WebSocket Address
 - MQTT credentials
-- Contactless Delay.
+- Contactless Delay

 The page features 'Back' and 'Save' buttons to navigate or save the configurations.
 Additionally, there's an option to display offline devices when using the MMS MQTT Demo.